 In April of 1972, the French Library also acquired 300 Berkeley next door as an annex to its facilities.

-The Library continued to own and occupy 53 Marlborough and 300 Berkeley in 2015.
+The French Library continued to be located at 53 Marlborough and 300 Berkeley in 2022.